Uterine Fibroids

 Cause

 It is not known exactly what causes uterine fibroids.
-Estrogen tends to stimulate the growth of fibroids in many cases.
-Uterine fibroids can greatly increase in size during pregnancy, but will shrink back afterward.
+Estrogen may stimulate the growth of fibroids.
+Uterine fibroids can greatly increase in size during pregnancy, but typically shrink back afterward.

 Prevention & Diagnosis

-Preventive healthcare, including an annual visit with a women’s healthcare provider can catch health problems as early as possible.
-During this visit, your Indiana University Health gynecologist will review your body systems, listen to your concerns and perform a pelvic and breast exam.
+It’s possible to detect uterine fibroids early by including a preventative annual visit with a women’s healthcare provider.
+During this visit, your gynecologist will review your body systems, listen to your concerns and perform a pelvic exam.

-Routine pelvic examinations most often detect fibroids.
-Other diagnostic procedures may include:
+Routine pelvic examinations may detect fibroids.
+Other diagnostic procedures that can detect fibroids include:

-Your IU Health provider will help you choose the right treatment for you based on your medical history, the extent of the disease and your desire for pregnancy.
+Your IU Health provider will help you choose the right treatment for you based on your medical history, the extent of your fibroids and your interest in pregnancy.
 Your physician may offer one of the following treatment options:

 Treatment

-Your IU Health provider will help you choose the right treatment for you based on your medical history, the extent of the disease and your desire for pregnancy.
+Your IU Health provider will help you choose the right treatment for you based on your medical history, the extent of your fibroids and your interest in pregnancy.
 Your physician may offer one of the following treatment options:

 Patient Stories for Uterine Fibroids